STMicroelectronics/lsm6dsv80x-rs/examples/fsm_glance_stm32f401re_embassy/README.md

 - [Embassy STM32 HAL](https://docs.rs/embassy-stm32)
 ---

-*This README explains the embedded Rust example for glance and deglance gesture detection on the LSM6DSV80X sensor using STM32F401RE and Embassy STM32 HAL, leveraging UCF-generated FSM configuration.*
+*This README explains the embedded Rust example for glance and deglance gesture detection on the LSM6DSV80X sensor using STM32F401RE and Embassy STM32 HAL, leveraging JSON-generated FSM configuration.*